buzdugan/weekend_box_office/README.md

    ```

-### Google credentials
+### Load the credentials to the VM
-You will need to upload the `google_credentials.json` to `~/.google/credentials/` folder on your VM.
-These are the credentials used by the service account to access the GCP resources.
+You will need to upload the `google_credentials.json`, used by the service account to access the GCP resources, and the private key to for your github account to be able to clone the repository on the VM.

+#### Google credentials
+You need to upload `google_credentials.json` to `~/.google/credentials/` folder on your VM.

 On the remote terminal create the folder path `~/.google/credentials/`.
    ```bash